 My blog is mostly about personal development and fiction writing, but I also dab into other areas.
 This time, it’s all about health and wellness and, more specifically, about the ketogenic lifestyle.
 I’ve struggled with this for a while, and I feel like I’ve finally found a path that works for me, and I wanted to share my results and approach with everybody in hopes that it would help somebody else along the way.

 This is the first article in what I hope to be a series of posts that will take you through my journey to a healthier me.
 In the past, I’ve tried many different things-diets, exercise regimens, supplements, etc. Each of them worked to some extent, but I’ve never been fully happy with my results.
 So, over the past few months, I’ve done a lot of research into today’s diets.
 After going through many, I’ve decided to test two of them: the Ketogenic Diet and the Slow Carb diet.

 I’m not going to detail what a Keto diet is, or its pros and cons in general.
 If you are interested, I added a bunch of links and resources at the end of the article to get an idea.
 I won’t discuss the Slow-Carb Diet yet; I’ll keep that for a separate post (you can read a brief of the slow-carb diet here).

 This initial post discusses the WHY of this and presents my journey through the first TWO MONTHS of Keto.

 Warning: this is a looooong post, so get yourself your favorite drink and get in a comfortable position because this will take a while.
 Also, the post is filled with links to outside resources that explain various concepts or products.
 I suggest you first read this post, then go back and check those references to get an in-depth understanding of those concepts that interest you the most.

-Update: Since I wrote this article, I added two more follow-up related articles:
+Update: Since I wrote this article, I added three more follow-up related articles:

 My Keto Journey